Our Archive Examples

 This interactive PDF slideshow (again assembled initially in Powerpoint) allows the viewer to interact with the trail content while walking between physical locations.
 The slides can contain text, images, videos, and other multimedia elements, and navigation buttons or hyperlinks can be used to move between slides or access additional information.

-The Willow Nightclub: Echoes and Memories in Virtual Reality
+Example Four: The Willow Nightclub – Echoes and Memories in Virtual Reality

+This experiment with Virtual Reality enabled us to work with a disused empty space that was once a vibrant venue.
 The Willow Nightclub, which was located on York’s Coney Street, closed down in 2015.
-A renovation programme for its first-floor premises was begun but abandoned during the pandemic and the site cannot be opened to the public for safety reasons.
+A renovation programme for its first-floor premises was begun but abandoned during the pandemic and the site cannot currently be opened to the public for safety reasons.
 The current owners were willing to allow us into the building to film, however, and our 360-degree footage was edited into a VR experience that can be accessed on a VR headset or via phone, tablet and computer (using the mouse or touchpad to navigate around the virtual space).
-This is work in progress: text and images will soon be added to help us tell the story of the venue virtually, and bring its past existence into visual juxtaposition with its inaccessible present.
+This is work in progress: text and images could be added to help us tell the story of the venue virtually, to show what happened where, and to bring its past existence into visual juxtaposition with its inaccessible present.

 Click here for the latest view and explore (onscreen)!